Interesting facts about South Africa

 - Mutual respect: In keeping with the African humanist concept of ‘Ubuntu’, relationships in both commercial and personal spheres revolve around collective work, responsibility, unity and interdependence;

 - Hierarchical: There is a focus on accumulating power for top managers in business.
 Consequently, rank and seniority are very important to many in the business community.
 However, mutual respect remains important and the climate is slowly shifting towards being more egalitarian.

 - As in many other countries, the typical greeting is to meet others with a firm handshake while maintaining eye contact;

 - In the South African corporate world, the dress code is similar to that in Europe and the United States, typically being a dark suit, dress shirt and tie.
-Women also wear suits, with both skirts and pants both being acceptable.
+Women also wear suits, with both skirts and pants being acceptable.
+However, depending on which sector you work in, smart casual wear is also widely accepted work attire with many businesses welcoming a smart shirt with jeans or chinos for men and dresses or smart shirts with skirts for women.
 Great attention is paid to appearance for both sexes, so dress conservatively but with style;

 - At the start of a meeting, spend some time discussing non-work matters.
 South Africans love sports, with cricket, rugby and soccer being the top three – these are great subject matter with which to open the conversation.
 Make people feel as if you are generally interested in them and they will be more comfortable doing business with you.
 A good sense of humour is a great way to break the ice and much appreciated in South Africa.
 Once you have all settled in, gently nudge the conversation towards the matter at hand.
 Expecting them to directly come to the point and discuss business is considered rude and must be avoided;